 While materials do not include a program guide for teachers, each unit contains a comprehensive list of modules, lessons, print and digital resources, and correlating RTI resources.
-Additionally, units also have an "Essential Question" for the unit to help teachers connect ideas within the unit and how they are grouped.
-For example, the Essential Question for Unit 2 is, "How do you perform computations with decimals and whole numbers?"
+Additionally, units also have an essential question for the unit to help teachers connect ideas within the unit and how they are grouped.
+For example, the Essential Question for Unit 1 is, "How can you add, subtract, multiply, and divide with decimals?"
 A narrative description of the unit and how the ideas and concepts within the unit connect and build to other units is not included.
 For administrators specifically, there are no resources and guiding documents to help them support teachers in implementing the materials as intended.
 Teachers, students, and administrators all have the same implementation guides and tutorials intended to support data access on the online platform.
-There is no administrator guidance for evaluating and supporting the classroom environment and or for implementing the lessons.
+There is no administrator guidance for evaluating and supporting the classroom environment or for implementing the lessons.